Monett, Missouri

-Monett is the most-populous city in Barry and Lawrence counties in the U.S. state of Missouri.
+Monett (/ˈmoʊnɛt/ MOH-net) is the most-populous city in Barry and Lawrence counties in Missouri, United States.
 The city is located in the Ozarks, just south of Interstate 44 between Joplin and Springfield.
-According to the 2024 census population estimate, the town is home to an estimated 10,108 individuals.
+According to the 2025 census population estimate, the town is home to an estimated 10,248 individuals.

 History

 Southwest Missouri, including the area of what is now Monett, was inhabited by Native Americans of the Osage Nation until their forced removal to Indian Territory.